tunks/CSX-Compiler/assignment1/README.md

 Block-Structured Symbol Table
 ==========

-This project, including a set of java classes and a test driver, is used to implement a block-structed symbol table.
-It is the first assignment of compiler design course.
+This project, containing a set of java classes and a test driver, is used to implement a block-structed symbol table.

 Although there is a testInput file, the test driver is interactive, which means the program operates from command line.
-The testInput file is the set of my test data.
+The testInput file is the set of test data.
 And testOutput is generated in response to the testInput file.